 Almost certainly Yes.
 The size of your organisation is irrelevant, you must comply with the new law no matter how many people you employ.
 It also affects organisations outside of the EU.
 If your data includes EU citizens then the GDPR applies to you.

 The new rules regarding the security of data affect both existing customers and prospects.
-The way in which you process data (e.g. automated decision making) also affects both customers and prospects.
+If you use automated decision-making (e.g. an algorithm to rank customers) then you need explicit consent from both customers and prospects for that process.

-However, the need for consent (opt-in) to send marketing messages applies broadly to prospects only – but if a customer has purchased a product from one division of your company, do not assume you have consent to send them marketing from another division of your firm.
+However, the need for consent (opt-in) to process data applies broadly to prospects only – but if a customer has purchased a product from one division of your company, do not assume you have consent to process their data on behalf of another division of your firm (soft opt-in).

 In the UK you will be investigated by the Information Commissioner’s Office (ICO), and if you are found to be in serious breach of the new law you could be fined up to €20 million or 4% of global turnover.

-It’s a fact the ICO is increasing its staff numbers in preparation for the GDPR, so don’t assume they have not got the resources.
-In the last 12 months, they have issued £2.5m worth of fines, see below.List of organisations fined by the ICO April 2015 – April 2016
+It’s a fact the ICO are increasing their staff numbers in preparation for the GDPR, so don’t assume they will not have the resources.
+During 2015/16, they issued £2.5m worth of fines.

 FEP Heatcare Ltd, 17 March 2016, fined £180,000